 Requestor's name:

 Transaction type (Buy or Sell): Proposed order date:

 Approximate number of shares (if debt securities, principal dollar amount) of trade:

 Name and trading symbol of Fund Security:

 CERTIFICATION

-Pursuant to the Policy, and in connection "Transaction Request"), I, in the Policy.
-I further certify I have read and by the Boards of Directors of the Funds and am ies and procedures contained within the Policy
+Pursuant to the Policy, and in connection with the above request for pre-clearance (the "Transaction Request"), I, \\\\\\, hereby certify that I am not in possession of any Material Non-public Information, as defined in the Policy.
+I further certify I have read and understand the Insider Trading Policy as adopted by the Boards of Directors of the Funds and am personally responsible for abiding by all the policies and procedures contained within the Policy and aware of the consequences of failing to do so.

+Signature:

-Signature: Date:
+Date:

-Request for Pre-Clearance and Certification in Connection with a Transaction in Fund Securities Appendix A-15
+Request for Pre-Clearance and Certification in Connection with a Transaction in Fund Securities Appendix A - 15